ecekaya1/TO-DO-L-ST/README.md

-The purpose of a to-do list is to help individuals organize, prioritize, and manage their tasks and responsibilities effectively.
-To-do lists serve as valuable tools for personal and professional productivity, helping individuals stay organized, focused, and on track toward achieving their goals.
+The purpose of a TaskMaster is to help individuals organize, prioritize, and manage their tasks and responsibilities effectively.
+TaskMaster serve as valuable tools for personal and professional productivity, helping individuals stay organized, focused, and on track toward achieving their goals.
 ![image](https://github.com/ecekaya1/TO-DO-LIST/assets/115822012/e0126184-8c40-45f3-928f-c41603bfa98d)
 *********
 ![image](https://github.com/ecekaya1/TO-DO-LIST/assets/115822012/32b5c550-4d62-4475-b05f-99291744d215)